harisdev-netizen/Data-Analysis-PowerBi/README.md

 # Jupyter Tasks

 This repository contains a collection of Jupyter notebooks for various small tasks.
-Each task is contained within a separate directory, which includes a 'data' file which contain 'CSV' format and a 'Jupyter' 'notebook' file for the tasks.
+Each task is contained within a separate directory, which includes a 'data' file in 'CSV' format and a Jupyter notebook file for the task.

 ## Usage